-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements.
-Yes Our annual report is being published alongside this self-assessment.

-b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
+Code Code requirement Comply: Evidence Commentary / explanation provision obde requirement Yes / No Evidence Commentary / explanation

+8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements.
+Yes Our annual report is being published alongside this self assessment. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
 This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of non-compliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.

 8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the section of its website relating to complaints.
 The governing body's response to the report must be published alongside this.
-Yes This is being published alongside this self-assessment.
-8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
-Yes We will review the self- assessment as part of the Simple Done Right process review to ensure any changes continue to be in line with the Code.
-8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
-Yes Noted 8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
+Yes This is being published alongside this self- assessment.
+8.3 Landlords must also carry out a self assessment following a significant restructure, merger and/or change in procedures.
+N/A N/A 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
+Yes Noted We have not received any orders or recommendations requiring us to do so.
+8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
 Yes Business continuity plans take the HO Code into account.
 Business continuity planning has been strengthened to reflect this with also reference to keeping the Member Responsible for Complaints involved.
-Report to Audit Committee on 13 March 2024.